leroyrosales/wp-react-starter/README.md

 ## Getting started

-If you're new, or have not used Lando, be sure to have [https://www.docker.com/](Docker) installed.
+If you're new, or have not used Lando, be sure to have Docker [https://www.docker.com/](https://www.docker.com/) installed.
 Check out Lando's WordPress documentation at [https://docs.lando.dev/config/wordpress.html](https://docs.lando.dev/config/wordpress.html).

 1. `git clone` this repo
 2. `cd wp-react-starter`